 The Holy Quran is the primary Source of Islam and the literal Spoken Word of God.
-The Quran is the only Book in the world which contains the exact and pure word of God Himself.
+The Holy Quran is the only Book in the world which contains the exact and pure word of God Himself.
 Hadith, meanwhile, is the second source of Islam.
-Unlike the Quran, the work known as Hadith was created and preserved by humans and not directly by God.
+Unlike the Quran, the statements known as Hadith was created and preserved by humans and not directly by God.

-In the Arabic language, Hadith, or Ahadith in its plural form, has a number of meanings.
+In the Arabic language, Hadith, or A’Hadith in its plural form, has several meanings.
 Hadith translates to mean speech, narration, report, or news.
-In the context of Islam, Hadith refers to a narration or report that Prophet Muhammad said, did, or approved.
-Hadith also refers to the Prophets’ reaction to or silence in response to something said or done by others.
-Hadith is a body of reports that constitutes speeches, discourses, statements, actions, sermons, teachings, sayings, actions, and approvals of the Prophet.
-Hadith also contains accounts of Prophet Muhammad's personal behavior, physical features, and character traits.
+In the context of Islam, Hadith refers to a narration or report that Prophet Muhammad peace be upon him said, did, or approved.
+Hadith can also refer to the Prophet’s reaction or silence in response to something said or done by others.
+Hadith is a body of reports that makes up speeches, discourses, statements, actions, sermons, teachings, sayings, and approvals of the Prophet.
+Hadith also contains accounts of Prophet Muhammad's behavior, physical features, and character traits.
 Hadith also contains theology, doctrine, law, ethics, morals, manners, and more.
-Hadith also consists of commentary of the Holy Quran, which would help any reader to better understand the Quran.
-Ahadith help to answer any questions regarding details and specifics of the religion.
+Hadith also comprises a commentary of the Holy Quran, which would help a reader understand the Holy Quran better.
+Hadith helps answer questions regarding details and specifics of the religion.

-Hadith is composed of two parts: the isnad and the matn.
-The isnad refers to the chain of people who narrated a particular Hadith.
+Hadith is composed of two parts: the ‘Isnad’ and the ‘Mat'n.’
+The isnad refers to the chain of people who narrated the particular Hadith.
 The isnad must be comprised of upright and sincere individuals, whose integrity is unquestionable.
-Scholars of Hadith impose strict qualifications on these narrators, to ensure that every member of the chain of narrators is qualified to tell the story of the hadith.
+Scholars of Hadith impose strict qualifications on these narrators, to ensure that every member of the chain of narrators is qualified to tell and pass down the story of the Hadith.
 If one lacks credibility, then the Hadith would be rejected.

-"O you who have believed, obey Allah and obey the Messenger and those in authority among you.
+"O, you who have believed, obey Allah and obey the Messenger and those in authority among you.
 And if you disagree over anything, refer it to Allah and the Messenger, if you should believe in Allah and the Last Day.
 That is the best [way] and best in result" (Quran 4:59)

-Prophet never bespoke his own desire.
+Prophet never bespoke his desire.
 He spoke only those words sent down to him from his Master when conveying the Message.

 "He does not speak out of his own desires" (Quran 53:3)